Kathleen1998/Online-Business-Insights/README.md

 FROM (SELECT customerno,
              DATEDIFF('2020-01-01', MAX(date)) AS recency
       FROM order_info
-      GROUP BY customerno) AS r
+      GROUP BY customerno) AS r -- Calculating customer's most recent purchase with the perspective that January 1st 2020 is the current date.
+The results in the recency coloum are in days
 JOIN (SELECT customerno,
              COUNT(*) AS frequency
       FROM order_info
       GROUP BY customerno) AS f
-ON r.customerno = f.customerno
+ON r.customerno = f.customerno --  Calculating how many times a customer makes a purchase The results in the frequency coloum are in amount
 JOIN (SELECT customerno,
              SUM(total) AS monetary_value
       FROM order_info
       GROUP BY customerno) AS m
-ON r.customerno = m.customerno;
+ON r.customerno = m.customerno; --Calculating how much a customer's spend on avg per purchase

 WITH rfm AS (
     SELECT customerno,